m8liaang/data-analysis-projects/README.md

 # Netflix EDA Project
-Exploratory data analysis and visualization of a Netflix dataset.
+An exploratory data analysis project on a Netflix dataset, utilizing Google Colaboratory for coding.

-## Overview

 ## Toolkit/Python Libraries Used
 Pandas, matplotlib, seaborn

+The project was done in Google Colaboratory.

 ## Analysis Performed
 - Data cleaning and restructuring